jgammerman/jamesgammerman/content/authors/admin/_index.md

 I am a data scientist at the British energy company [Centrica](https://www.centrica.com/).
 I have three years of professional experience in data science, and seven years in data analysis more generally.

 My main area of interest is machine learning, in which I have a Masters degree from Royal Holloway University of London (2018).
+I enjoy applying ML techniques to business data.
 I have also recently started publishing research in academic journals.

-Outside of my career my main interests are socialising, sports, music and learning (natural!) languages.
+Outside of my career my main hobbies are socialising, sports, music and learning (natural!) languages.